windelbouwman/ppci/docs/api.rst

 Api
 ===

-Instead of using the :doc:`commandline<usage>`, it is also possible to use ppci api.
-For
+The ppci library provides provides an intuitive api to the compiler, assembler and other tools.
-example to assemble, compile, link and objcopy the msp430 blinky example
+For example to assemble, compile, link and objcopy the msp430 blinky example project, the api can be used as follows:
-project:

 .. testsetup::